 A sewing pattern consists of several pieces that you cut out in fabric and sew together.
-A sweater for example can have a front, back and two sleeves.
-In a sewing pattern, all pieces that you need are included, and often in several sizes.
-With a sewing pattern from Threads by Caroline, you'll also get a booklet (pdf or printed) and that includes a size guide which you can use to determine which size to sew for your child.
+A sweater for example can have a front, back, two sleeves and a neckband.
+In our sewing patterns, all pieces that you need are included, in a wide size range.

 SEAM ALLOWANCE (SA) = The extra amount of fabric needed to sew together the garment.
 A seam allowance of 1 cm (3/8") is always included in patterns from Threads by Caroline (the few exceptions that exist are clearly marked).
 1 cm seam allowance means that you should sew 1 cm from the edge of the fabric.
 For example, if you're sewing with a 2,5 mm wide zig-zag stitch, you should have 7,5 mm of fabric left to the edge.
 Or if you're using an overlock and its seam is 6 mm wide, you should cut off 4 mm of fabric when sewing.